andik/adaptest/README.md

 * write your testcase base classes which inherit from `AdapTest::Testcase` or any class defined in the `adaptest/` folder.
 * write your testsuites.
 Tested is one executable per Testsuite.
 (As in the example)
 * simply run the binaries.
 Currently no testcase selection is provided.
+* if the Logger doesn't suite you, simply provide a new, inherited of the `AdapTest::Logger` Class

-## how does adaptest work
+## how AdapTest works

-I'll explain how adaptest works, because it's quite simple and you'll see instantly what the macros do hide from you.
+I'll explain how AdapTest works, because it's quite simple and you'll see instantly what the macros do hide from you.
 The following is the basic class layout of the example without any macro hideaway:

 ```c++